commercetools/commercetools-sdk-java-v2/README.md

 * `commercetools-sdk-java-api`: models and request builders for the product API
 * `commercetools-sdk-java-importapi`: models and request builders for the import API
 * `commercetools-sdk-java-history`: models and request builders for the audit log API
-* `commercetools-sdk-java-ml`: models and request builders for the machine learning API
 * `commercetools-sdk-compat-v1`: Compatibility layer for Java v1 SDK
 * `commercetools-money`: Provider for JSR-354 money instances
 * `commercetools-monitoring-newrelic`: Middleware to integrate NewRelic monitoring